 The second year will be called the "Year of Parish Revival, and it goes from June 11, 2023, through July 17, 2024.
-This year has also been called the "Year of Eucharistic Revival," and this is the year that I am writing about principally in this article.
+This year has also been called the "Year of Eucharistic Revival."
 The purpose of this year is to strengthen Catholics in their understanding of the real presence of Christ in the Eucharist and in their “devotion to Christ in the Eucharist."

 The third year is the “Year of Going Out on Mission," and it runs from July 21, 2024 through Pentecost, 2025.
 The purpose is to deepen and spread this devotion to others.

-From January 2024, there will be both parish-wide and archdiocesan-wide events to grow in the understanding of the Eucharist and in Eucharistic devotion.
-At our parish, other such occasions will be another talk on the Eucharist at this time and more homilies about the Eucharist.
+Starting January 2024, there will be both parish-wide and archdiocesan-wide events to grow in the understanding of the Eucharist and in Eucharistic devotion.
+At our parish, other such occasions will be another talk on the Eucharist and more homilies about the Eucharist.
 Further, we will offer a program called Emmaus 90.
-It is a 90-day program from January 1 through the end of March.
+It is a 90-day program from January 1 through the end of March, 2024.
 Groups consisting of several people may come together to read the Bible together and to pray together.
 This will be advertised more as the time approaches.
 In addition, there will be another Eucharistic procession on Corpus Christi Sunday in June of 2024.
-Archdiocesan-wide opportunities include the 10-year Archdiocesan synod anniversary Mass at the Mary, Mother of the Church Pastoral Center on May 19, 2024, and the opportunity of archdiocesan delegates to attend a National Eucharistic Congress in Indianapolis on July 18-21, 2024.

 – Dennis Sylva, Adult Minister